 Unfortunately, SANS hack challenge is only once a year and I didn’t always managed to find enough spare time to solve all the puzzles.
 Luckily, there is a way to fix that.

 So, this year to celebrate 12th birthday of Tog, there will be a pleasant surprise.
 A walk through a past SANS Holiday Challenges.
 We will start on the 23rd of January, all info will be posted online.
-So, keep an eye on our website and reserve time between 5 pm and 7 pm on the day to join the discussion on Discord https://discord.gg/MqCQkSzG
+So, keep an eye on our website and reserve time between 5 pm and 7 pm on the day to join the discussion on a dedicated Discord channel https://discord.gg/322Kw4bkQK.

 This festive season will be a bit different, but we’d still love to see you all for TOG’s annual Christmas Craft Night, so we’re going virtual this year.
 Drop into Discord, show us some festive crafts you are working on or get some ideas for those last-minute Christmas gifts.